minzart/sunrise-oath/glossary/ritual.md

-On Christmas morning, Gale burns a letter wishing to God for a miracle.
+On Christmas [[morning]], Gale burns a letter wishing to God for a miracle.

 Catherine memorized plainchant version of rosary.